 Galapagos Diving Cruises

 There are also diving cruises aimed at experienced divers that visit Darwin and Wolf, two islands at the far North of the archipelago where the most varied underwater wildlife is found.
-This is one of the richest marine reserves in the world, covering 133,000 square kilometres (100,000 square miles).
+The Galapagos sky cruise is the best option.
+The Galapagos is one of the richest marine reserves in the world, covering 133,000 square kilometres (100,000 square miles).
 Three, key oceanic currents combine with the islands’ volcanic geology to create a nutrient-rich environment that is full of life.
-These luxury travel galapagos diving itineraries also involve some naturalist visits but are mainly geared at divers.
+These luxury travel Galapagos diving itineraries also involve some naturalist visits but are mainly geared at divers.
 ‘Occasional diving’ itineraries, which we also offer, mean that the balance between diving and naturalist visits is equally split.

 Family Galapagos Cruises